mukkelimuuli/microscopy-image-tools/README.md

 _twoDparticleTracking.m_

-* Channel which is extracted (row 21)
+* Channel which is extracted

-* Timepoints which are extracted (row 31)
+* Timepoints which are extracted

-* Intensity threshold (row 50)
+* Intensity threshold

-* c i.e. the coefficient which determines the window size (row 81)

 _automatic_particle_tracking.m_

-* max linking distance of adjacent tracking points (row 20)
+* max linking distance of adjacent tracking points (row 30)

-* false can be turned into true --> shows clustering for each timepoint done by dbscan clustering algorithm (row 32 inside the function call)
+* false can be turned into true --> shows clustering for each timepoint done by dbscan clustering algorithm (row 44 inside the function call)

-* foldername (row 121)
+* foldername (row 122)

 _dbscan_clustering.m_

-* eps i.e. the epsilon value of dbscan clustering alorithm, determines the distance from the calculated point
+* eps i.e. the epsilon value of dbscan clustering alorithm, determines the distance for the neighbors from the calculated point

 * minpts, minimum points, which need to be inside the distance determined by eps for the "point cloud" to be defined as a cluster

-Note that version 2.0 can only read .oir files 😥

 ### Example outputs